Identity documents in the United States: State-issued driver's license/ID card

-A driver's license is issued by each state's DMV, which is required to drive.
+A driver's license is issued by each state's department of motor vehicles (DMV), which is required to drive.
 Each state's DMV can also issue a state identification card.
 It does not contain any endorsements to operate vehicles and can be used as official identification where asked for or needed.

 In addition to verifying driving privileges, drivers' licenses are used to purchase automobile insurance or during a police traffic stop and serve as the primary form of identity for American adults.
 They are widely used by both government entities and private businesses to verify identity or age, such as in entering secure government facilities, boarding a commercial airliner, business transactions, or in the purchase of age-restricted items such as alcoholic beverages or cigarettes.

 Drivers' licenses issued in any state are recognized as valid identity documents in all other states under a variety of legal principles like comity and the Full Faith and Credit Clause of the United States Constitution.
 However, if a person permanently moves to another state as a resident, state laws usually give a period of time, such as 60 days, in which a person must surrender his out-of-state license for the license of his new home state.

 Driver's licenses include a gender marker, typically either "M" or "F".
 This has been changing in the early 21st century.
 As of September 2019, at least 14 states and the District of Columbia offer a third, gender-neutral option beyond "male" and "female" to serve people with nonbinary gender identities.

 Requirement to carry identification

-Although many American adults carry their drivers' licenses at all times when they are outside their homes, there is no legal requirement that they must carry their licenses when not operating a vehicle.
+There is no legal requirement that American residents must carry their licenses when not operating a vehicle.
 However, the U.S. Supreme Court ruled in Hiibel v.
 Sixth Judicial District Court of Nevada that states are permitted to require people to truthfully state their name when a police officer asks them, and more than half of the states (as well as the District of Columbia) have enacted some variant of stop and identify statutes requiring compliance with such police inquiries.
 In some states, such as California, failure to produce an identification document upon citation for any traffic infraction (such as riding a bicycle on the wrong side of a street) is sufficient justification for full custodial arrest.

 REAL ID Act

 Prior to 2005, each state designed its own driver's license according to its own standards.
-In 2005, the U.S. Congress passed a controversial bill known as the REAL ID Act, which established uniform standards for the design and content of state drivers' licenses and delegated authority to the Department of Homeland Security to implement and regulate compliance with the Act.
-One of the more-controversial aspects of the Act involves requirements for linking of license and ID card databases.
+In 2005, the U.S. Congress passed a bill known as the REAL ID Act, which established uniform standards for the design and content of state drivers' licenses and delegated authority to the Department of Homeland Security to implement and regulate compliance with the Act.
+One aspects of the Act involves requirements for linking of license and ID card databases.